An exclusive Scottish castle in Scotland

 Originally the Red Drawing Room, this versatile open space of many corners now features less of the red and gold it was so famed for.
 We thought that by taking away some of the red fabric furniture would help to accentuate the ruby rich velvet walls framed by a gilded cornice that enclose the room, and make it a feature of its own.
 Now sit arm chairs in greens and blues, lighter wooden furnishings, tall elegant candelabras atop the mantelpiece and a new large glistening chandelier that hangs over the central area.

 The result is a more open, airy space that still retains an informal grace.
+If you’re looking to hold your corporate events in an exclusive use castle then this room features both space and charm.
 Exclusive use guests have always known the Drawing Room to be the hub of the Castle and loved its ability to be both cosy and opulent as well as its breath-taking views over the parkland and Loch.
 These subtle layout changes have revitalised this much-loved room and added to the title of Aldourie as “the” most exclusive Scottish castle in Scotland.

-If you would like to book a weekend, a week’s stay or an event such as a Castle wedding or corporate events in an exclusive use Castle in Scotland then why not give us a call, or leave a message on our easy to use online form where we will get back to you, to discuss your needs.
+If you would like to book any of your company corporate events in an exclusive use Castle in Scotland then why not give us a call, or leave a message on our easy to use online form where we will get back to you, to discuss your needs.